dfelinto/blender-manual/manual/modeling/meshes/editing/mesh/knife_project.rst

 Known Limitations
 =================

-When cutting multiple meshes in edit-mode at once, geometry from these meshes does not occlude separate mesh objects behind them.
+When cutting multiple meshes in Edit Mode at once, geometry from these meshes does not occlude separate mesh objects behind them.